matthew-brett/dev.ac.uk/README.md

 # Notebooks for dev.ac.uk conference

-Notebooks for session by Tony Hirst and Matthew Brett
+Notebooks for session by Matthew Brett.

+To run these yourself, click on the "Clone" button at the top, and log in with your Microsoft account.